Fact Sheet 555

 PN can be caused by HIV infection of nerve cells, by drugs used to treat HIV or other health problems, or other factors.
 Risk factors for PN include higher HIV viral load, diabetes, age greater than 50, and heavy alcohol use.
 Other risk factors are the use of cocaine or amphetamines, cancer treatments, thyroid disease, or deficiency of vitamin B12 or vitamin E. A study in 2009 found that Hispanics may have a higher rate of PN.
 The researchers suggest followup studies.

 Several HIV drugs can cause PN.
 The most important are the “d” drugs; ddI (didanosine, Videx) and d4T (stavudine, Zerit).
-Hydroxyurea, which is sometimes combined with antiretroviral drugs, increases the risk of PN.
+Hydroxyurea, which was once combined with antiretroviral drugs, increases the risk of PN.

-Zidovudine (Retrovir), abacavir, non-nucleoside reverse transcriptase inhibitors (NNRTIs), and protease inhibitors do not appear to cause PN.
+Zidovudine (Retrovir), abacavir, non-nucleoside reverse transcriptase inhibitors (NNRTIs), protease inhibitors, and integrase inhibitors do not appear to cause PN.

 No laboratory testing is needed to diagnose PN.
 The signs and symptoms are enough.
 Special tests may be needed to find the cause of PN.
 These tests measure tiny electrical currents in nerves and muscles.
 The amount or speed of these electric signals drops with different types of PN.
 However, many patients with PN are not diagnosed correctly.